aronfraga/react.redux.toolkit.query/README.md

 # Redux-Toolkit-Query

-I created this app just for learn about redux toolkit.
+I created this app just for learn about redux toolkit query.

 ## Installation